-How does a Citi Rewards Program work?
+How does a Citi rewards program work?

-What are the types of Citi Rewards Programs?
+What are the types of Citi rewards programs?

-This program earns you AAdvantage miles, which can be redeemed on travel with American Airlines or American Eagle, as well as at over 10,000 hotels and car rental companies in 320 locations.
+- American Airlines AAdvantage This program earns you AAdvantage miles, which can be redeemed on travel with American Airlines or American Eagle, as well as at over 10,000 hotels and car rental companies in 320 locations.
 There are four American Airlines AAdvantage cards to choose from.

 How to compare rewards programs

-Pros and Cons of the Citi Rewards Programs
+Pros and Cons of the Citi rewards programs

 Frequently asked questions